 How to find a wallpaper that stretches across your two monitors?

-Make note of the combined resolution of your monitors.
+Make a note of the combined resolution of your monitors.
 For example, if you have two monitors running at 1920×1080, the combined resolution we’re looking at is 3840×1080.

-This means that we need to find a wallpaper that’s at least 3840 pixels wide.
-Just do a google search, you’ll come across hundreds of thousands of high-resolution wallpapers.
+This means we need to find a wallpaper at least 3840 pixels wide.
+Just do a Google search, and you’ll come across hundreds of thousands of high-resolution wallpapers.Â

-How to stretch a wallpaper on two monitors?
+How to stretch wallpaper on two monitors?

 Step 1: Right-click on your desktop and click on Personalize.

-Step 2: Under Background select Picture.
+Step 2: Under Background, select Picture.

 Step 3: Click on Browse and select the wallpaper you’d like to use.

 Step 4: Under the Choose a fit option, select Span.
-If you got the resolution right, the wallpaper should perfectly span across the two monitors.
+If you got the resolution right, the wallpaper should perfectly span the two monitors.

 Remember, Ninjas, can’t catch you if you’re on another monitor!